1Shubham7/cka-notes/tls-rbac.md

 - all the certificates in K8s are stored at `/etc/kubernetes/pki`

-To create certificate for a user, go to kubernetes docs, type sertificate and go to third link (Certificates and Certificate Signing Requests | Kubernetes) and search "How to issue a certificate for a user".
+To create certificate for a user, go to kubernetes docs, type certificate and go to link (Certificates and Certificate Signing Requests | Kubernetes) and search "How to issue a certificate for a user".

 Step 1. consider we are a user called dolly, dolly want to get access as a cluster admin, so he will create a private key:
 `openssl genrsa -out shubham.key 2048`